New recipes and updates

 4. Whisk the milk and cream into cooled butter, whisk in the egg.
 Pour into the dry ingredients and mix into lumpy batter.

-5. Spoon the mix into 9 or 10 muffin tin holes; you can divide it between all the 12 holes but the muffins are nicer when risen above the tin.
-Sprinkle the muffins with demerara sugar and transfer to the oven, on middle rack.
+5. Spoon the mix into 9 muffin tin holes.
+Sprinkle the muffins with demerara sugar and transfer to the oven, onto the middle rack.

 6. Bake for 20 minutes until golden and crisp around the edges, and a skewer inserted in the middle comes out clean.